Management Information Systems in Schools

 The number of schools in the UK has been declining for decades.
 Yet recently, the number of students in those schools has started to grow significantly.

 In fact, this year, the primary school education system recorded its highest level of pupils since the 1970s.
 You don’t need an A in maths to work out that the remaining schools have been forced to grow and expand to cope with the numbers.
-Effective management information systems (MIS) have been key in allowing schools to accommodate this growth.
+Effective school management information systems (school MIS) have been key in allowing schools to accommodate this growth.